 - Build on the reputation of your business

-- Motivate your staff
+- Motivate and retain staff

 - Succession plan by transferring knowledge